atsaloli/cf3-tutorial/source/100-070-CFEngine_Components-0500-lightweight_high_freq_runs.md

 CFEngine 3 default run frequency is every 5 minutes.

-At this frequency, systems can self-heal often faster than if they were repaired by human operators.
+At 5 minutes, systems can self-heal faster than if they were repaired by human operators.